 Had psychotherapists been ignoring those ethical requirements all those years?
 Admittedly, there was one positive outcome of the enactment of HIPAA requirements: Psychotherapists did begin taking seriously the necessity of providing prospective patients with information about when their psychotherapist might not be able to keep secrets about everything a patients confides to them.
 The negative outcome was that the focus was now on legal requirements, not ethical requirements; and although the two are overlapping, they do not completely coincide.
 This legal focus seemed to become more and more pronounced.
 In 2010, Handelsman et al. found that the majority of informed consent forms “contained the legally mandated information; fewer forms contained ethically desirable information. . .
 Therapists are obeying the law, but do not appear to be taking advantage of the opportunity to provide their clients useful information in an accessible way” (p.
 119).

 Regrettably, HIPAA also introduced psychotherapists to attorney-created forms that are quite unintelligible to the average patient.
 For years, researchers have tested the readability and ethical appropriateness of various consent forms.
-Regrettably, many psychotherapists still use borrowed HIPAA forms containing information they do not completely understand, and which likely do not accurately describe their own policies.
+Many psychotherapists still use borrowed HIPAA forms which contain information they do not completely understand, and which likely do not accurately describe their own policies.
 (See discussion below, “Over-Reliance on Written Forms.)

 After spending a professional lifetime conducting ethics-based continuing education, and after 40 years of providing ethics consultation and psychotherapy in a range of outpatient and inpatient settings, I have come to the conclusion that psychotherapists’ behaviors about informed consent are too often unprotective of patients’ rights.
 I have observed what seems to be a growing trend toward over-reliance on unreadable printed forms and a tendency toward obtaining consent signatures from patients who have not been adequately informed – in other words, obtaining “uninformed consent” rather than “truly informed” consent.